johnbillion/slurpetta/README.markdown

 * Every plugin in the [WordPress.org plugin directory](https://wordpress.org/plugins/) with at least 10,000 active installations
 * Every theme in the [WordPress.org theme directory](https://wordpress.org/themes/) with at least 1,000 active installations
-* WordPress core latest release and latest nightly
+* WordPress core latest and nightly

 As of March 2024 this is **around 2,500 plugins** and **700** themes.